Brain Aneurysm

 Recognizing Symptoms of a Brain Aneurysm

-The majority of unruptured brain aneurysms do not exhibit symptoms, particularly if they are small.
+The majority of unruptured brain aneurysms do not exhibit symptoms, particularly if they’re small.
 Such instances are especially common when these aneurysms are discovered incidentally during imaging tests performed for unrelated conditions.
-Nonetheless, a ruptured aneurysm constitutes a grave situation, often accompanied by an intense headache.
-Furthermore, unruptured aneurysms pressing against brain tissue or nerves might induce discomfort and other symptoms.

-A sudden and severe headache serves as the hallmark symptom of a ruptured aneurysm.
+A sudden and severe headache is the hallmark symptom of a ruptured aneurysm.
 Individuals often describe this headache as the most excruciating one they have ever experienced.
+(If the aneurysm is leaking rather than fully ruptured, the patient’s headache can persist for several days to a couple of weeks.)

 Beyond the severe headache, symptoms associated with a ruptured aneurysm can encompass: